How I use MacOS, Linux, Windows, iOS, Android

 - uBlock Origin

-- Vimium with keys remapped, because I donāt actually use Vim
+- Vimium with keys remapped, because I donāt actually use Vim.
+SurfingKeys is a more flexible alternative that I discovered recently, but Vimium meets my needs.

 - Bulk URL Opener for copying URLs from tabs, or opening tabs by pasting in URLs